cjc7373/ansible/README.md

 - Run `ansible-playbook playbooks/install_arch.yml -l host_name -v --ask-pass`
 - Input the root password.
 - Double confirm installation when playbook is paused.
+- install iptables-nft (it conflicts with iptables so that it can't be installed automatically)

 The playbook will have a warning:
 `[WARNING]: sftp transfer mechanism failed on [test.nwu.icu].
 Use ANSIBLE_DEBUG=1 to see detailed information`